Helioviewer-Project/JHelioviewer-SWHV/extra/test/zenithal_wcs_validation_notes.md

 # Results

-The primary discrepancy unit reported in this note is the angular sky error derived from `CDELT` and expressed in milliarcseconds.
+The primary discrepancy units reported in this note are angular sky errors derived from `CDELT`, expressed in milliarcseconds or arcseconds as appropriate.
 Pixel errors are kept as secondary units because they are the quantities reported directly by the validator.

 ## FITS projections